jfmcdavitt/public-test-repo/README.md

 # Adventure Game: The Quest for Snacks!
+(Made entirely with ChatGPT)

 Welcome to **Adventure Game: The Quest for Snacks!** 🏰✨